dddrrreee/cs140e-22win/labs/8-threads/README.md

  - You contxt-switch out of the scheduler thread once and into it once when runque is empty.

-There is a trivial program to test a single fork in
+Tests:
-  - `4-test-one-fork.c`: it forks a single thread, runs it, and exits.
+  - `4-test-one-fork.c`: There is a trivial program that it forks a single thread, runs it, and exits.
 This makes it easier to debug if something is going on in your context switching.

 ----------------------------------------------------------------------
 ### Part 5: adding `rpi_exit` and `rpi_yield`